-I drew on Indigenous epistemologies specifically to do this work, noting that Smith (1999) and Archibald (2008) have had a significant influence on both Indigenous epistemology and the process of reporting the experience of teaching curriculums.
+As a result of my positionality and out of respect for the first people in our nation, I drew on Indigenous epistemologies specifically to do this work, noting that Smith (1999) and Archibald (2008) have had a significant influence on both Indigenous epistemology and the process of reporting the experience of teaching curriculums.
 Because I consider these works to be foundational, and out of respect for Indigenous epistemologies, I started with these scholars as framing for my work.
-Next, I looked towards narrative inquiries that drew from storytelling as well; for example, Kroik et al. (2020) implemented storytelling and narrative inquiry to describe how the Indigenous Sami population, who are from Sweden, Norway, Finland, and Russia, approach death.
+Next, I looked towards narrative inquiries that drew from storytelling as well;

+for example, Kroik et al. (2020) implemented storytelling and narrative inquiry to describe how the Indigenous Sami population, who are from Sweden, Norway, Finland, and Russia, approach death.
 Huber et al. (2013) described their work with narrative inquiry as "living narrative inquiry as pedagogy" and specifically with counter-stories in education, which include "stories that evolve, stories of reconstruction and of recomposing lives" (p.
 231-233).
 Tanner and Berchini (2016) interpreted stories surrounding whiteness in education, which demonstrates a narrative that unfortunately dominates education.
-Last, the NCTE's position statement on storytelling notes the importance of storytelling according to many scholars and describes the many purposes of storytelling, not only as part of "human socialization" but also the many different aims including inquiry, social justice, tradition sharing, counternarratives, and digital storytelling.
+Last, the NCTE's Teaching Storytelling position statement notes the importance of storytelling according to many scholars and describes the many purposes of storytelling, not only as part of "human socialization" but also the many different aims including inquiry, social justice, tradition sharing, counternarratives, and digital storytelling.